slightknack/slightknack.dev/content/blog/rust-cycles.md

 // x drops "Bye" at the end of the scope
 ```

-> **Note:** `'a: {` and `&'b x` is [not valid syntax](https://doc.rust-lang.org/nomicon/lifetimes.html).
+> **Note:** `'a: {` and `&'b x` is [not valid syntax](https://doc.rust-lang.org/nomicon/lifetimes.html), but it's commonly used to show the scopes of lifetimes in Rust.

-These scopes do not overlap, so the lifetimes are `disjoint`.
+These scopes do not overlap, so the lifetimes are *disjoint*.

 "Disjoint? ...
 Lifetimes?"
 I hear you thinking.
 "What does this have to do with anything?"

-When data is borrowed, it is borrowed for a *lifetime*.
+When data is borrowed, it is borrowed for a given *lifetime*.
 This is how long the borrow 'lives', so to speak.

 > Lifetimes are usually denoted with a single apostrophe, like so: `'a`.
-This notation was loosely borrowed (no pun) from OCaml, which uses `'t` to denote generic types.
+This notation was loosely *borrowed* (no pun) from OCaml, which uses `'t` to denote generic types.

 So in the above example, the first borrow to `x`, `&'a`, lasts for the lifetime `'a`.
 Likewiese, the second borrow, `&'b mut`, lasts for the lifetime `'b'`.
 Because `'a` and `'b` do not overlap, they are [disjoint](https://doc.rust-lang.org/rust-by-example/scope/lifetime.html).
+Order restored!

 Borrowing is baked into Rust's type system.
-If you mutably borrow a `String`, you do not have a mutably borrowed `String`, you have an `&mut String`.
-The types `&mut String`, `&String`, and `String` are all similar, but not the same type.
+If you mutably borrow a `String`, you do not *just* have a mutably borrowed `String`.
+You have an `&mut String`!
+The types `&mut String`, `&String`, and `String` are all similar, but not the same.

-> Aside: this is further complicated by the fact that a borrowed string is actually an `&str`, not an `&String`.
+> **Aside:** this is further complicated by the fact that a borrowed string is actually an `&str`, not an `&String`.
 This is because `str` is a type internal to the compiler, like `usize`, and `String` is a heap-allocated container for a `str` that when borrowed produces an `&str`.
+>
-These distinctions are a bit too fine-grained for what we're currently dealing with, but it's important to be aware that these distinctions exist.
+> These distinctions are a bit too fine-grained for what we're *currently* dealing with, but it's important to be aware that these distinctions exist.

 ## Subtyping
-As a matter of fact, `&'a String` and `&'b String` may actually different types, because they have different associated lifetimes!
+As a matter of fact, `&'a String` and `&'b String` may actually be different types entirely, because they have different associated lifetimes!

 I say 'may' here because it's possible that `'a` and `'b` overlap: